10 min read

 • Menu prices rose most in the West (4.3%), followed by the Northeast (3.8%), Midwest (3.6%) and South (3.5%).

-Across the U.S., Restaurant Managers and owners are raising prices more frequently in response to rising food, labor and operating costs.
+Restaurant Managers and owners are raising restaurant menu prices more frequently in response to rising food, labor and operating costs.

-For restaurant operators, even modest inflation in groceries, utilities and labor adds pressure to already thin margins.
+As of June 2025, the U.S. inflation rate rose by 2.7% year-over-year.
+For restaurant operators, even modest increases in food, labor and utilities add pressure to already thin margins.

 These price hikes are happening nationwide, with the West seeing the highest increases (4.3%), followed by the Northeast (3.8%), Midwest (3.6%) and South (3.5%)

-In 2024, 93% of quick-service restaurants raised prices to keep up with rising costs — a trend that continues across the industry in 202
+In 2024, 93% of quick-service restaurants raised prices to keep up with rising costs.

 Operators are adjusting more frequently, some updating their menus every few months, others even more often.